ribenamaplesyrup/sugartrail/README.md

 ## Tool Description

-Sugartrail is a work-in-progress network analysis tool and workflow that helps researchers to use a suspicious company director to discover other suspicious companies, directors and locations through Companies House.
+Sugartrail is a work-in-progress network analysis tool and workflow that helps researchers to use a suspicious officer to discover other suspicious officers, companies and locations through Companies House.

 The workflow is based on the following observations:

-- suspicious directors often have many active appointments registered to multiple historic addresses
+- suspicious directors often have many active companies registered to multiple historic addresses
-- addresses with many registered businesses can contain multiple scam businesses
+- addresses with many registered companies can contain multiple scam companies

 ## Requirements